Medicare during pregnancy

 What if I am not eligible for Medicare?

-If you’re not an Australian resident, there’s more information on pregnancy care on a visa in Australia.
+If you’re not an Australian resident, you can read more about pregnancy care on a visa in Australia.

 Speak to a maternal child health nurse